Slippery Elm Bark

-Slippery Elm Bark This will act as an internal poultice, reducing over- acid secretions and soothing inflammation for normal healthy recovery of the damaged lining.
-Will also assist in relaxing the stomach and improving the normal rhythmic action necessary for digestion and fluid secretion.
+This will act as an internal poultice.
+It reduces over-acid secretions, and soothing inflammation for normal, healthy recovery of the damaged lining.
+Will also assist in relaxing the stomach, and improving the normal rhythmic action necessary for digestion and fluid secretion.

-Meadowsweet Herb Salicylic acid from Meadowsweet and Willow is the original herbal aspirin.
-It is particularly effective when used for ulcers resulting from drug use or poisoning.
-It is one of the best all around herbs for the digestive system and will soothe mucous membranes in the digestive tract, reducing excess acidity and associated pain.
-It is a valuable anti-inflammatory and astringent herb.
-Licorice Root has been used for over 3000 years as a digestive and respiratory aid.
-This herb has the ability to harmonize with many other herbs and tastes pleasant for horses.
+Used for over 3000 years as a digestive and respiratory aid, this herb has the ability to harmonize with many other herbs.
+And, it tastes pleasant for horses.
 The active ingredient in Licorice is Glycyrrhizin.
-It produces a thick sticky mucous when ingested which will reduce gastric acid secretion and encourage healing, particularly for those horses that have completed a treatment with steroids or phenylbutazone, or have gastric ulcers.
+Producing a thick sticky mucous when ingested, it will reduce gastric acid secretion, and encourage healing.
+Particularly, for those horses that have completed a treatment with steroids or phenylbutazone, or have gastric ulcers.

-Marshmallow Root It’s mucilaginous qualities make it ideal for the treatment of inflammation and ulceration of the digestive system as well as stomach and intestinal disorders.
-Specific for any condition of the digestive system such as gastric ulceration, soothes the gut.
+It’s mucilaginous qualities make it ideal for the treatment of inflammation and ulceration of the digestive system, as well as stomach and intestinal disorders.
+Specific for any condition of the digestive system, such as gastric ulceration, soothes the gut.

 Directions for use: 2 scoops (65 g) once or twice daily